 - The vitamin E oil helps to soften hands and will extend the shelf life up to 3-4 months.
 In either case, the sanitizer should be discarded after 6 months.

 - This recipe filled 3 travel size (3 oz) squirt bottles.
 To fill just one 3 oz bottle, use 1/3 cup aloe vera, 1 teaspoon witch hazel, 10 drops tea tree oil, and 3 drops lavender oil.

-- As with all products that contain essential oils, please keep in mind that some oils are not recommended for use while pregnant or breastfeeding, and others (like lavender) are known to mimic estrogen in the body and are not recommended for use with boys.
+- As with all products that contain essential oils, please keep in mind that some oils are not recommended for use while pregnant or breastfeeding.
 So please, research the oils you wish to use before you add them to your recipe.

 - Before working with essential oils, keep in mind that you or a family member may be allergic to certain oils.
 It’s always a good idea to do a patch skin test by diluting one drop of essential oil in 1 tablespoon of olive oil and applying it to your arm.
 If there’s no reaction after 24 hours, then you’re good.

 - Although this recipe is safe for adults and young children, I wouldn’t use this (or any sanitizer) on children younger than 2 years of age.